Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Real Data Applications

-We next explore the performance of our method in a cancer biology application to highlight the method's strength in high-dimensional genomics settings where interpretability is critical.
-This also serves as an important point of comparison because unlike the neuroscience application, one might expect common support methods to perform well in this application given that the tasks are defined by different gene expression levels from the same network of highly correlated genes.
-We build off of work \citep{deVito} focused on a multi-study dataset of breast cancer gene expression measurements.
+\paragraph{Dataset Background} We next explore the performance of our method in a cancer biology application to highlight our proposed method's strength in high-dimensional genomics settings where interpretability is critical.
+This also serves as an important point of comparison because unlike the neuroscience dataset, one might expect common support methods to perform well in this application given that the tasks are defined by different gene expression levels from the same network of highly correlated genes.
+We build off of work by \cite{deVito} focused on a multi-study dataset of breast cancer gene expression measurements.
 In cancer biology, the elucidation of regulatory gene network structure is critical for the characterization of the biology of disease subtypes and potentially the development of targeted therapeutics.
-As such, we sought to jointly predict the expression levels of a group of highly co-expressed genes based upon the expression levels of all other genes in the dataset.
+As such, we sought to jointly predict the expression levels of a group of highly co-expressed genes (i.e., as the outcome variables) using the expression levels of all other genes in the dataset as covariates.
 In view of the importance of the Estrogen Receptor (ESR1) in breast cancer development and therapy, we selected the expression levels of ESR1 and co-regulated genes FOXA1, TBC1D9, GATA3, MLPH, CA12, XBP1 and KRT18 to serve as the outcome for each task as these were found to be highly inter-connected in \cite{deVito}.
-We selected the final set of genes before fitting any models to avoid biases.
-The dataset is comprised of data from 18 studies.
+Specifically, we specified the genes that form our collection of task-specific outcome variables based upon their central location in clusters identified in an estimated gene co-expression network \citep{deVito}.
+We selected the final set of genes before fitting any models to avoid biases. \paragraph{Modeling} The dataset is comprised of data from 18 studies.
 In order to assess out-of-sample prediction performance, we implemented a hold-one-study-out testing procedure, whereby we iteratively fit models for each of the tasks on 17 of the datasets and tested prediction accuracy of those tasks jointly on the held-out study.
-To explore prediction performance as a function of $K$ and $p$, we ran 100 replicates of the following experiments: we randomly selected 1) $K$ of of the eight possible outcome variables to serve as tasks, 2) $p$ of the total covariates, and 3) one of the studies to serve as a held-out test set.
+To explore prediction performance as a function of $K$ and $p$, we ran 100 replicates of the following experiments: we randomly selected, with uniform probability, 1) $K$ of the eight possible outcome variables to serve as tasks, 2) $p$ of the total covariates, and 3) one of the studies to serve as a held-out test set.
 For each replicate, we fit all models and compared performance.
 We considered all combinations of $K \in \{2,4,6\}$ and $p \in \{100,200,1000\}$.
-We tuned the model sparsity level across a grid that allowed for at most 50 nonzero coefficients, with local search.
-Other parameter tuning was conducted as described in Section~\ref{fscv_modeling}.
-As the original dataset had over 10,000 covariates, we first reduced the dimension of the covariates to less than 2,000 through using only those covariates associated with coefficients selected in a group Lasso model fit to the full set of covariates.
+We constrained all methods to provide estimates with sparsity level $s \leq 50$ and tuned $\ell_0$ methods with local search.
+All other hyperparameter selection details are described in Section~\ref{fscv_modeling_paragraph}.
+We show additional results for other methods and sparsity levels in Supplemental Figures~\ref{fig:cancerRMSE_supp} and \ref{fig:cancerRMSE_supp1}.
+As the original dataset had over 10,000 covariates, we first reduced the dimension of the covariates to less than 2,000 through using only those covariates associated with coefficients selected in a Group Lasso model fit to the full set of covariates.
 We then fit models on a set of covariates randomly selected from this smaller dataset.